Diego R. Nunez

 ARGENTINA

-Argentina was the first country to perform exhumations as part of the process of searching victims of enforced disappearance.
+Argentina was the first country to perform exhumation as part of the process of searching victims of enforced disappearance.
 Since 1984, this task has been led by the Equipo Argentino de Antropología Forense (EAAF).
 According to official data, the EAAF has conducted excavations in most Argentinian provinces, Uruguay and Paraguay, finding victims’ remains in at least 91 locations that include public cemeteries, clandestine detention centres and remote or protected locations.
 MaGPIE was able to document at least 68 mass grave sites in Argentina, more than 70% located in cemeteries:

 Fig. 2: Data concerning mass graves’ physical structure in Argentina.